wikiti/beautiful-jekyll/_posts/2017-01-15-utils-writting-a-book-in-markdown.md

 Here's the best and easiest way: use [Markdown](https://es.wikipedia.org/wiki/Markdown).
 Of course, it's not as powerful as LaTeX, but it's fast, easy and lightweight.

-EDIT: This is the second time I rewrite this post, because "Oh oh!
-Chrome crashes and changes weren't saved automatically!".

 ## Where do we start?

 If you don't know Markdown, I recommend you to read [this tutorial](http://www.markdowntutorial.com/).
 Since we're not serving the book as is (some scattered *.md* files) we need something to transform those source *.md* files into a convinient format like *.pdf* or *.pub*.
 Please, greet your new friend [Pandoc](http://pandoc.org/).